tagomobile/api/documents/barcodes.md

 * `GET /barcodes?folderName={id}` return all barcodes from speicif folder by folder name.
 * `GET /barcodes$skip={skip}&$top={top}` return custom range of barcodes.
 * `GET /barcodes/{id}` return specific barcode content.
-* `GET /calendars/1/accesses.json` will return all the people with access to the calendar.

 Management